Silverhza/Toefl/Online/Writting/TF - Writting.md

 We might easily find that...

-There are good reasons to suggest that...
+There are good reasons suggesting that...

 There is much evidence that...